How to get featured on the App Store

 So being featured is naturally a big deal.

-- Benefits of Getting Featured in the App Store
+Benefits of getting your app featured in the App Store

 The benefits of these features?
-You’d get an immense amount of impressions, click-throughs, and installs by a very relevant audience.
+You’d get an immense amount of impressions, click-throughs, and installs from a very relevant audience.

 On top of that, featured apps receive a mark of authentication.
 A feature says, Apple verifies this app as one of high-quality design and functionality.
 This added level of trust leads to increased installs.

-Getting featured is no simple task.
+Getting featured is no simple task and requires working on your Apple App Store ASO.
 But, it’s one that is worth your time and effort.
 First, let’s remember that Apple is as much a design company as it is a tech company.
 They love their sleekness and this love is transferred into their content curation.
 To get your app featured in Apple’s App Store, it has to have the following.

 No surprise here.
 A sleek UI is essential to getting Apple to highlight your app.
 They don’t give away app design awards for no reason.
 Apple knows that a good UX/UI can make all the difference when it comes to mobile.